swerizwan/verhmm/README.md

 AESI: AESI is a new dataset in Greek containing audio recordings of five categorical emotions: anger, fear, joy, sadness and neutral.
 The items of the AESI consist of 35 sentences each having content indicative of the corresponding emotion.
 The resulting data include recordings from 20 participants (12 male, 8 female), which resulted in 696 utterances with a total duration of 27 mins, 51 sec.
 The dataset is available at https://robotics.ntua.gr/aesi-dataset/

-VOCA: VOCASET is a large collection of audio-4D scan pairs captured from 6 female and 6 male subjects.
+VOCASET: VOCASET is a large collection of audio-4D scan pairs captured from 6 female and 6 male subjects.
 For each subject, we collect 40 sequences of a sentence spoken in English, each of length three to five seconds.
 Following, you find the raw scanner data (i.e. raw audio-4D scan pairs), the registered data (i.e. in FLAME topology), and the unposed data (i.e. registered data where effects of global rotation, translation, and head rotation around the neck are removed).
 See the supplementary video for samples of the dataset.
 The dataset is available at https://voca.is.tue.mpg.de/download.php

 # Training on VOCA Dataset